 Asanda Benya writes that in order for the UK-based platinum mining company, Lonmin plc, to sustain “a mining economy that is still fundamentally premised on the sale of cheap labour power” it must rely on the invisible labour reproduced on a daily basis by many women, and that the daily work of the women produces the “material and immaterial conditions of mineworkers” that enables the miners to be productive despite low wages .

-Employment opportunities in Marikana are low for women and the few women that get work in the mines are at a high risk to experience sexual or other violence towards them according to a 2015 survey run in the municipality .The overwhelming majority of women in Marikana rely on men for economic sustainability.
+Employment opportunities in Marikana are low for women and the few women that get work in the mines are at a high risk to experience sexual or other types of violence towards them.
+According to a 2015 survey run in the municipality .The overwhelming majority of women in Marikana rely on men for economic sustainability.
 The low living wage of the miners exacerbates the already poor living conditions the women have to sustain a household in.
 Poor living conditions such as houses or dwellings existing without electricity, running water or plumbing are pervasive in Marikana.
 Many women are forced to walk far distances everyday to fetch water from a communal tap - a tap that sometimes does not work or just drips.
 Women often have to relieve themselves in bushes as there are no running toilets.
 These are among some of the poor living conditions many people in Marikana are living with.

 Lonmin is reported to have been earning about $6 million a day in 2012 preceding the strike.
 During the strike Lonmin management refused to meet with the striking miners.